Burnout and Resilience

 Emotional

-Increasing cynicism towards life, work outlook, coworkers
+Increasing cynicism toward life, work outlook, and coworkers

 Feelings of intolerance